3 Communication Tools to Become a Powerhouse RecruiterOctober 31, 2017

-And they can do it simply by perfecting their listening skills.
+And they can do it by perfecting their listening skills.

 The difference between listening and hearing First things first.
 There are 2 types of listening: active and passive.

 Active listening requires you to get inside the mind of the prospect.
-It’s a conscious effort to objectively absorb his words and understand them from his perspective.
+It’s a conscious effort to absorb prospects' words and to understand them from their perspective.
 Active listeners always remember what the speaker says.

 Just think of yourself as a recording device.